Whakatāne: Infrastructure

 Whakatāne Airport is served by Air Chathams with direct flights to Auckland using Saab 340 aircraft.
 Air New Zealand previously operated the Auckland service until April 2015.

 Private cars, limited public transport and taxis (as well as cycling and walking) are the primary modes of transport for residents.

 Whakatāne sits at the eastern end of State Highway 30.
 State Highway 2 bypasses the urban area.

 Bus

 Baybus runs between Whakatāne and Ōhope.
 Furthermore, once-daily return bus services operate to Tauranga, en route from Kawerau and Ōpōtiki on alternate weekdays.
 Bee Cards were introduced for fares on 27 July 2020.

 Marine

-People working at the Whakatane wharf, ca 1910s.
+People working at the Whakatane wharf, c.
+1910.

 Coastal trading, including scows and steamships – notably the Northern Steamship Company service, which ran until 1959, used Whakatāne as a port of call.
 Today it primarily services charter vessels, commercial & recreational fishing vessels.
 The depth of water over the Whakatāne River entrance has been a limiting factor to the development of better port facilities, but it is generally held that a training wall along the western edge of the entrance would allow greater depths and safer crossings.